When And Why Was The United Nations Created

 The Birth of the UN: The San Francisco Conference (1945)

 The driving force behind the conference was the urgent need to prevent another global catastrophe.
-The horrors of World War II, with its unprecedented scale of death and destruction, had profoundly shaken the world.
+Plus, the horrors of World War II, with its unprecedented scale of death and destruction, had profoundly shaken the world.
 The devastating consequences highlighted the critical need for international cooperation to address global challenges and prevent future conflicts.
 The memory of the Holocaust and other atrocities further underscored the urgency of establishing mechanisms to protect human rights and promote justice on a global scale.

 The Key Principles Guiding the UN's Formation